November 5, 2014

 Over 6 million linked in passwords were posted online in China, for others to hack through.
 Why does it matter who can get to our linked in persona?
 Well it’s not to access our work history and resumes.
 It’s the value in a linked in password that is likely the same as the password we use for online banking and other valuable web venues.

-If you’re like most people, you use the same few passwords ...
+If you’re like most people, you use the same few passwords for all of your online ...

 April 30, 2014